-Fallen officers: 38 shot dead this year
+Fallen officers: 52 shot dead this year

 OFFICER JASON MOSZER

-Moszer, 33, of the Fargo Police Department, was shot on February 10 during a standoff that followed a report of a domestic disturbance at a home in Fargo, police said.
+Moszer, 33, of the Fargo Police Department was shot February 10 during a standoff that followed a report of a domestic disturbance at a home in Fargo, police said.

 He died the next day.
-He was six-year veteran of the department and left a wife and two stepchildren, CNN affiliate WDAY reported.
+He was six-year veteran of the department and left a wife and two stepchildren, CNN affiliate WDAY-TV reported.

 OHIO